A declaration of compliance is a statement made by the manufacturer regarding the eligibility of the prescribed egg and egg products being exported.

 I further declare the information contained in this declaration is true and complete.

-Find out more about exporting dairy and dairy products.
+Find out more about exporting egg and egg products.